 For safety reasons, it's advised to hike Copper Canyon with a trusted local guide, especially if venturing off the beaten path, as trails aren't well marked, and maps aren't too accurate.
 The terrain is extreme throughout the system of canyons.
 In the past, travelers have fallen and injured themselves.
 To help prevent accidents, wear appropriate hiking gear, and pack a wet weather jacket and fleece just in case the temperatures drop in the evening.
 Always take enough water and food with you to keep your energy levels high.

-Take the three to four day, 32mi (52km) hike from Cusarare to Divisadero.
+One deservedly famous hike is the three- to four-day, 32mi (52km) hike from Cusarare to Divisadero.
 Trailheads can be accessed by public transport from Creel.
 Along the way, admire Cusarare Falls and take a swim in the Rio San Ignacio.

 The most popular hike is from Batopilas to Urique, a 32mi (52km) trail that'll take three days.
 Start the hike in Batopilas, and catch a bus from Creel to get there.

-At an elevation of 2,300m (7,600ft), just about every kind of trail can be accessed: world-class technical single-track, forest roads, Moab-quality slick rock, rocky desert landscape, challenging long climbs and descents on old mining tracks, and winding back roads.
+At an elevation of 2,342m (7,683ft), just about every kind of trail can be accessed: world-class technical single-track, forest roads, Moab-quality slick rock, rocky desert landscape, challenging long climbs and descents on old mining tracks, and winding back roads.

 This mountain biking mecca certainly isn't for newbies – although there are clear tracks to follow, a guide is still recommended.
 You'll no doubt meet some obstacles along the way, anything from rock slides to a donkey.
 Come prepared with repair kits and spare tires.

 Fly: Travelers can fly into Chihuahua or Los Mochis.
-Chihuahua has a much larger airport than Los Mochis, as is serviced by domestic flights, as well as a few international flights from southern states in the US.
-Los Mochis is generally only open to domestic flights.
+Chihuahua has a much larger airport than Los Mochis. but both offer a few international flights from southern states in the US as well as domestic flights.